-This easy Roasted Vegetable Quinoa Chili is total comfort food that’s super delicious and healthy, too!
+This easy Roasted Vegetable Quinoa Chili is total comfort food that’s delicious and healthy, too!

 Did you know that the fourth Thursday in February is National Chili Day?
 Probably not, unless you are a true chili fanatic.

 I read about this special holiday somewhere, and I thought it would be fun to share one of my fave recipes to honor such a wonderful day. 😉

 Chili is the perfect comfort food.
 And this winter, I’ll take all the rich, warming meals I can get.

 My Roasted Vegetable Quinoa Chili is a delicious vegan meal in a bowl … total comfort food!
 It’s just the right thing to warm up your family on a freezing cold day!